SublightTachyon/RockPaperScissors/README.md

 I decided to start over i just made a new js document the rob.js is not my code at least 99% not mine it comes from a youtube page Coding with Rob.
 His github can be found at https://github.com/codingWithRobz

-everything below hear is from the odin project
+i did some tinkering with script.js and got it to work just not sure how everything below hear is from the odin project
 Start a new Git repo for your project.
 Create a blank HTML document with a script tag (Hint: it is best practice to link an external .js file).
 This game is going to be played completely from the console, so don’t worry about putting anything else in there.